Solo Travel Tips For Introverts: Everything To Know

 Here is how to prepare for your solo trip as an introvert:

-2. Plan your itinerary: Choose activities that align with your interests and comfort level so you have a balance between adventure and relaxation.
-You are the only one who matters on this trip, so do what you want to do, and don’t worry about what other people might think.
+• Plan your itinerary: Choose activities that align with your interests and comfort level so you have a balance between adventure and relaxation.
+One of the best parts of solo travel is that you do not have to worry about what anyone else wants to do.

-3. Pack light and smart: Bring essentials like a first aid kit, travel documents, and lightweight clothing to stay comfortable on your journey.
-Packing light, especially when you make an international travel packing list, will save you time from having to unpack, repack, and organize your bag, so you have more time to explore.
+• Pack light and smart: Bring essentials like a first aid kit, travel documents, and lightweight clothing to stay comfortable on your journey.
+Packing light also means less stress and less time spent organizing your bags.

 Me sitting on a plane with my pink travel pillow and pink kindle